robertknight/ts-style/README.md

 }
 ````

-### Specificity and Style Resolution
+### Style Precedence

 The order of classes in the generated CSS will match the
 order of properties passed to `style.create()`.

-Hence if multiple styles are applied to a component,
-the last one defined takes precedence. ts-style does not
-currently attempt to solve this problem.
+The `style.mixin()` function takes an array of styles which is ordered
+from lowest to highest precedence.
+Where there are conflicting property
+values, inline styling is used to ensure the appropriate styling is applied
+to the component.

 ## API